kcq218/FileRenamer/README.md

 -Commands should only hold data no logic
 -A Command is a representation of an intent
--you can use provider.GetRequiredService to inject constructor at top level
+-you can use provider.GetRequiredService to inject constructor at top level 09/23/25- project hours: 5 hours
+-always use interface, and register them with <interface,implementation>
+-if you need to use them at the top level use provider.GetRequiredServices<interface> instead of new
 ```text
 Example output or screenshot: